Look back with me at my 2016 fail that I really want to turn into a win.

 Mistake 3.
 Not Enough Tindering.

 Seriously.
+Tinder’s an easy way to meet new people when you’re traveling.
 Keep meeting for drinks and eventually someone will want me to meet the family, right?
 In the Riviera?
 On their yacht?

 If you’ve ever scored the grand prize of a family dinner with the locals, give me your secrets in the comments, pleeeease!